RENTER'S GUIDE

 This is the most important stage: the one where everything is formalized.
 A well-drafted and properly registered lease contract protects both tenant and landlord.
 This is when the rental guarantee and home insurance are put in place.

-Read our specific articles on signing a lease in Belgium:
+Read our specific articles on signing a rental lease in Belgium :

 • Security deposit certificate